SitecorePowerShell/Book/working-with-items.md

 #### Move items to a new destination

 There is a always a better way to do something.
 Moving items en masse is certainly one that you don't want to do by hand.
+If the destination item exists the moved item will be added as a child.
+If the destination item does not exist the source item will be renamed when moved.

 **Example:** The following moves the item from one parent to another.